cjdelisle/cjdns/README.md

 ## Notes

 This starts cjdroute as the root user so cjdroute can configure your system and shed permissions.
 If you really want to start cjdroute as a non-root user, see Non-Standard Setups below.

 Protect your conf file!
 A lost conf file means you lost your password and connections and anyone who connected to you will nolonger be able to connect.
-A *compromized* conf file means that other people can impersonate you on the network.
+A *compromised* conf file means that other people can impersonate you on the network.

     chmod 400 cjdroute.conf
     mkdir /etc/cjdns && cp ./cjdroute.conf /etc/cjdns/